Mekari Qontak

 Raw Leads

-Leads that still need to be qualified or contacted.
+Leads that still need checking or talking to.

 Relationship Intelligence

-The process of understanding and leveraging the relationships between different customers, leads, and contacts.
+Understanding and using the connections between customers, leads, and contacts.

 Relationship Management